rui314/mold/README.md

    To understand what it is, imagine that you are trying to compile a program for the early Unix.
-You don't want to waste time to compile libc functions every time you compile your program (the computers of the era was incredibly slow), so you have already placed each libc function into a separate source file and compiled them individually.
+You don't want to waste time to compile libc functions every time you compile your program (the computers of the era were incredibly slow), so you have already placed each libc function into a separate source file and compiled them individually.
 That means, you have object files for each libc function, e.g., printf.o, scanf.o, atoi.o, write.o, etc.